sted/smoothdb/README.md

-# Green DS
+# SmoothDB

-Green DS is the REST server of the suite.
+SmoothDB is the REST server of the suite.
 It is based on PostgreSQL and exploits its advanced features.

 It offers the following features: